Yoga for Sports

-1) Core Strength - because without it there is no power in that kick/throw/club/racquet it all comes from the core.
+Because without it there is no power in that kick/throw – for it all comes from the core.

-2) Hamstrings - to bring strength and flexibility, preventing injury and building power and length, this increases the stride, stretching out that extra giving it that little bit more which could make all the difference to your game.
+Bring strength and flexibility, preventing injury and building power and length, this increases the stride, giving it that little bit more which could make all the difference to your game.

-3) Psoas and Piriformis - bringing particular focus to these muscles because when they are tight they are a major contributor to most back pain (both originate in the lower back and form one tendon attaching to the back of the femur, not just causing back pain but causing some restriction in striding or kicking).
+When they are tight they are a major contributor to most back pain – both originate in the lower back and form one tendon attaching to the back of the femur, not just causing back pain but causing some restriction in striding or kicking.

-4) Feet and Ankles - focusing on the muscles, joints and tendons in the feet and ankles, lengthening and strengthening preventing injury and creating mobility for ‘darting’ around the pitch/court.
+Focusing on the muscles, joints and tendons, lengthening and strengthening preventing injury and creating mobility for ‘darting’ around the pitch/court.

-5) Increasing Stamina - Yoga offers skills to build physical and emotional endurance, increasing stamina avoiding exhaustion.
-One way yoga aids this is by getting the ‘energy’ moving, using techniques to increase and regulate the supply of oxygen/glucose to the muscles to keep up with the physical demand.
+Yoga offers skills to build physical and emotional endurance, increasing stamina avoiding exhaustion.
+Using techniques to increase and regulate the supply of oxygen/glucose to the muscles to keep up with the physical demand.

-8) Breathing Techniques - using specialised and unique breathing techniques which energise the brain and increase alertness (reducing tiredness).
-Yoga offers techniques which can control the nervous system by stimulating the body or calming the body down.
+Yoga offers unique breathing techniques which can control the nervous system by stimulating the body or calming it down.

-10) Balance - focusing on increasing stability and strength.
-Balancing is the foundation of movement, without it, like a building constructed on a poor foundation collapses, so will the body.
+Increasing stability and strength.
+Balancing is the foundation of movement, without it, like a building constructed on a poor foundation, it collapses.
 Yoga brings steadiness.

-11) Increased Motor Neuron Skills - Yoga stimulates the brain strengthening the nerve impulses to the muscles, which aid in co-ordination (aiding in hand to eye/foot skills).
+Yoga stimulates the brain strengthening the nerve impulses to the muscles, which aid in co-ordination.